pjoulot/Firefox-OS-Countdown-Addon/README.md

 Due to bug 1179536 (Add-ons: Injecting stylesheets doesn't work), all the CSS is added in javascript but normally the manifest authorize to add CSS files.
 Moreover, this bug is also the cause why images used in CSS rules are stored in the javascript file. https://bugzilla.mozilla.org/show_bug.cgi?id=1179536

-**Note:** The zip file to install the addon will be added for the v1.0 but you already can install it using WebIDE